 - Drivers are more likely to be cyclists themselves

-- There is greater political will to improve cycling conditions, such as building infrastructure, reducing speed or increasing enforcement of traffic law
+- There is the greater political will to improve cycling conditions, such as building infrastructure, reducing speed or increasing enforcement of traffic law

 These tips, along with having respect for all road users, can reduce tensions between road users, which in turn could reduce accidents.